w7sst/MorseRunner/README.md

 - Incorporate enhancements and bug fixes from [other Morse Runner versions](#morse-runner-release-history).
 - Maintain embedded operation with select logging programs (e.g. N1MM and DxLog).
 - Integrate a recent Linux port.
-- Perhaps develop training materials, including club presentations and perhaps end-user training.
+- Perhaps develop training materials, including club presentations and end-user training.

 ## How can I help?
 Anyway you want...